Oudwins/dstyler/README.md

 ds.selector("div").get(); // {div: {background: "red"}}
 ```

-Set: sets the node to the provided value
+set(values): sets the node to the provided value
 The set function may be used to set nodes but this is not recomended as it may lead to unsupported behaviours -> ds.set({"div": {background: "red"}})

 ```js